-Humans have a unique capacity for social learning that differentiates us from other animals^{1,2}.
-We are remarkably flexible in how we learn from others^{3-5}, dynamically integrating personal and social information^{6-8}, and selectively favoring social learning when our own capabilities seem lacking^{9,10}.
-And while a number of recent studies have begun to bridge individual and social decision-making^{7,11-13}, they either assume fixed strategies or arbitrary mixtures of social and asocial learning.
-Thus, we still know very little about the mechanisms driving adaptation to different environments and circumstances, allowing us to dynamically arbitrate and integrate both asocial and social learning strategies^{14-16}.
+Humans have a unique capacity for social learning that differentiates us from other animals.
+We are remarkably flexible in how we learn from others3-5, dynamically integrate personal and social information6-8, and selectively favor social learning when our own capabilities seem lacking.
+And while a number of recent studies have begun to bridge individual and social decision-making7,11-13, they either assume fixed strategies or arbitrary mixtures of social and asocial learning.
+Thus, we still know very little about the mechanisms driving adaptation to different environments and circumstances, allowing us to dynamically arbitrate and integrate both asocial and social learning strategies14-16.

 Historically, research on asocial and social learning has progressed largely independently from one another.
-Theories of asocial learning typically assume that decision makers operate alone in a vacuum^{17,18}, while theories of social learning^{19-21} often greatly simplify-or entirely omit-individual learning mechanisms.
-Early work investigated the trade-off between individual and social learning through the lens of the producer vs. scrounger dilemma^{22-25}, assuming either pure individual learning (i.e., producing) or pure social learning (i.e., scrounging)26.
+Theories of asocial learning typically assume that decision makers operate alone in a vacuum, while theories of social learning19-21 often greatly simplify-or entirely omit-individual learning mechanisms.
+Early work investigated the trade-off between individual and social learning through the lens of the producer vs. scrounger dilemma22-25, assuming either pure individual learning (i.e., producing) or pure social learning (i.e., scrounging).
 In this setting, scrounging comes at the cost of reduced opportunities for producing, with any strategy having frequency-dependent fitness, meaning one's performance depends on the ratio of strategies in one's group.
-This dynamic is a group leads to both lower individual and group fitness.
-While theoretical models often show that an intermediate balance of social and asocial learners leads to the best outcomes^{28, 29}, it is still largely unknown how people dynamically negotiate this balance under realistic conditions and how they adapt to different environmental contexts.
+This dynamic is illustrated in Roger's Paradox, where too many imitators in a group leads to both lower individual and group fitness.
+While theoretical models often show that an intermediate balance of social and asocial learners leads to the best outcomes. it is still largely unknown how people dynamically negotiate this balance under realistic conditions and how they adapt to different environmental contexts.
 For instance, whether adaptation is driven by asocial or social cues, and whether these mechanisms operate independently or interactively with one another.
-Modeling dynamic strategy selection in social contexts is particularly difficult, because the availability and quality of social information constantly changes as result of both individual decisions and group dynamics30.
+Modeling dynamic strategy selection in social contexts is particularly difficult, because the availability and quality of social information constantly changes as result of both individual decisions and group dynamics.
 Thus, this gap represents both theoretical and empirical challenges, requiring new methods to capture the complex and dynamic nature of human adaptability, which we seek to address in this current study.

 Here, we use a collective foraging task programmed in an immersive Minecraft environment (Fig. 1a-d) to study how people adapt their asocial and social learning strategies to different resource distributions (random vs. smooth; Fig. 1e) and to different dynamic contexts (e.g., individual performance and social observations of success).
-The virtual environment imposes a limited field of view, creating a natural trade-off between allocating visual attention towards individual search or towards peers for social imitation.
-Using a novel method for automating the transcription of visual field data (Fig. 1c; see Methods), we can identify which participants and which elements of the environment were visible at any point in time.
+The virtual environment imposes a limited field of view, creating a natural trade-off

-3Department of Computational Neuroscience, Max Planck Institute for Biological Cybernetics, Tübingen, DE
+&lt;sup>3Department of Computational Neuroscience, Max Planck Institute for Biological Cybernetics, Tübingen, DE